alex-a-robinson/spe-front-desk/README.md

 ### Tools

+Tools use a service account which should be included, if not download from [firebase](https://console.firebase.google.com/project/spe-elabs/settings/serviceaccounts/adminsdk) and rename `service.json`

 - Write a booking, open `tools/write_booking.js` and edit last line then run `node tools/write_booking.js`.
 This also adds the booking to the recent_bookings table.
 Notice if you run this while the interface is open it will auto update.
 - Write a RFID scan, open `tools/write_rfid_scans.js` and edit last line then run `node tools/write_rfid_scans.js`.
 If you write a scan while `Add RFIDs` button pressed on interface then the RFIDs will be linked with the selected booking and show in the interface.